Ozempic for weight loss

 Q. HOW MUCH DOES THE MEDICATION COST?

 A. Wegovy was recently approved by the FDA to treat weight loss for individuals with a BMI of 30 or higher (considered the obese category) and individuals with an overweight BMI (25 - 30) who also have a weight-related comorbidity (high blood pressure, high cholesterol, fatty liver disease, etc.).
+The FDA approved Ozempic to treat Type 2 Diabetes.

-Q. DOES INSURANCE COVER THIS MEDICATION
+Q. DOES INSURANCE COVER Ozempic or Wegovy?

 Q. WHAT ARE THE MOST COMMON SIDE EFFECTS?

 A. Common side effects include nausea, changes in bowel habits, acid reflux, and, more rarely, abdominal pain or vomiting.
 If you are experiencing severe abdominal pain or vomiting, it is important to contact our clinic or, in severe cases, report to the Emergency Room.
 That said, very few patients report severe side effects.
+For more information about side effects, please see our blog post “Side Effects of Semaglutide for Weight Loss.”

 Q. HOW MUCH WEIGHT CAN I EXPECT TO LOSE?